gagle/node-argp/README.md

 <a name="quick"></a>
 __Quick examples with no configuration__

+If the option is undefined, the type of the value is converted automatically from a string to a number, boolean, null or undefined.

 - `node script.js -a -b -c`
   `{ a: true, b: true, c: true }`